LearningLocker/docs/src/guides-cli.md

 Learning Locker comes with a range of CLI commands that can be used to execute common administrative tasks.

 _Note:_ In order to use the CLI commands, you must ensure that the CLI server is built.
-The default install script will have performed this action within the `yarn build-all` command, but it can manually be built using `yarn build-cli-server`
+The default install script will have performed this action as part of the `yarn build-all` command, but it can manually be built using `yarn build-cli-server`

 ## `createSiteAdmin`